-As I always try to do here, I have avoided enablement statistics related to sales enablement technology.
+As always, I have avoided enablement statistics related to sales enablement technology.
 Vendors across the globe have plenty of those listed on their websites.

 Note that this post is not an attempt at defining any best practices around what to measure, that is covered in our article on sales enablement metrics.
 However, as you consider your sales enablement strategy , and how you will layer in various tactics, these enablement statistics may be of value to you, they are to me.